How air flow meters help enhancing wastewater aeration system?

 • Precise measurement even of very low flow rates

-• Automatic compensation for pressure and temperature variations
+• Automatic compensation of pressure and temperature variations

 • Wide measuring range for various applications